sematext/docs/docs/integration/windows-integration.md

 - Network Store Interface Service (nsi)
 - Network List Service (NlaSvc)

-In addition to having alerts for these services, you can [create alerts](https://sematext.com/docs/alerts/creating-metrics-alerts/) for any other Windows Service you like, as long as they are available on your Windows machines.
+In addition to having alerts for these services, you can [create alerts](https://sematext.com/docs/alerts/creating-metrics-alerts/) for any other Windows Service you like, as long as it is available on your Windows machines.